Board of directors

 Appointed June 2016

-Gai is currently a director of IMB Bank, a member of the Council of the State Library of NSW, a director and trustee of the State Library of NSW Foundation and a member of The Salvation Army’s Territorial Appeals and Fundraising Committee.
+Gai is currently a Director of IMB Bank, Genworth Mortgage Insurance Australia Ltd and Toyota Finance Australia Limited.
+Gai is also the Deputy Chair of the Council of the State Library of NSW, a Director and Trustee of the State Library of NSW Foundation and a member of The Salvation Army’s Territorial Appeals and Fundraising Committee.

-She is a Graduate of the Australian Institute of Company Directors, has completed the Insead Business School International Executive Program, and also holds a Masters of Laws (Distinction), a Bachelor of Laws (Hons), and a Bachelor of Arts.
+Gai is a graduate of the Australian Institute of Company Directors and has completed the INSEAD Business School International Executive Program.

 Appointed August 2013